humaunkabircse/humaunkabircse/README.md

 I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

-Skills: Laravel / WordPress / JavaScript / PHP / HTML / CSS / BOOTSTRAP
+Skills: Laravel / WordPress / JavaScript / PHP / HTML / CSS / BOOTSTRAP / Adobe Illustrator / Adobe Photoshop

 - 🔭 I’m currently working on this page.